quadsproject/quads/README.md

 * Not selecting a model assumes a search for anything available.

 #### Find a System by MAC Address
-* You can utilize the new metadata model and `--filter` command in `1.1.4` and above along with `--ls-hosts` to search for a system by MAC Address.
+* You can utilize the metadata model and `--filter` command with `--ls-hosts` to search for a system by MAC Address.

 ```bash
 quads --ls-hosts --filter "interfaces.mac_address==ac:1f:6b:2d:19:48"